egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 So what's the current state of affair ... after 5 years ... for the third wishlist item covering this local private DNSSEC?

+This article covers the bowel of the DNS validators found in both DNS nameservers (authoritative and resolvers) and most hosts' resolver mechanims in details.

 # Current State